zx80/flask-simple-auth/README.md

 The documentation states that server-side sessions are needed because of some security issue.
-I disagree on that ground: the *nonce* and *opaque* entries are sent anyway in the `WWW-Authenticate` header, the fact that they repeated in cookies would not induce more risks.
+I disagree on that ground: the *nonce* and *opaque* entries are sent anyway in the `WWW-Authenticate` header, the fact that they are repeated in cookies would not induce more risks.
 However, I do think that the default cookie-based client-side session is a strange thing that is best avoided.